 Tips for safe and happy holiday road tripsFor drivers

-The summer holiday period is a time when many Australian families like to hit the road.
+Long weekends, Easter, summer holidays, and school holidays are all times when many Australian families like to hit the road.
 It’s an opportunity to leave the worries of the workplace behind and get some much-needed rest and relaxation.
-It’s also a time when there is a significant spike in road accidents and fatalities.
+It’s also when there is often a significant spike in road accidents and fatalities.

-With the increased number of cars on the road travelling longer distances during December and January, the statistical likelihood of an avoidable incident or accident occurring also increases.
+With the increased number of cars on the road travelling longer distances, the statistical likelihood of an avoidable incident or accident occurring also increases.

 Although we experienced a drop in the national road toll from 2017 to 2018 of just on 2 percent, and a 60 percent reduction overall in road deaths over the last 30 years, Australia’s road toll remains considerably high.
 With 5.4 road deaths per 100,000 people, we rank third behind only the United States (10.6 people) and New Zealand (8.4) in OECD countries.
 Switzerland remains lowest with 2.3, and Sweden and the UK with 2.8 and 2.9 respectively.